ungerik/gen-version-info/README.md

-go-build-version
+gen-version-info
 ================

-Creates a Go source file with a constant containing the source version taken from Git or SVN
+Creates a source file with a constant containing the source version taken from Git or SVN